mamalovesyou/lawn-mower/README.md

 # Installation

+Note: This code was etsted using `Python 3.7`

 First you need to create a python3 virtual environement and activate it
 ```
 $ virtualenv -p python3 venv